Proto Self

 The protoself and its primordial feelings are the likely foundation of the material me and are, in all probability, an important and peak manifestation of consciousness in numerous living species.

-Damasio argues that the proto-self and its primordial feelings constitute the foundational 'material me,' sufficient for basic consciousness in many species but insufficient for the complex self of reflective human experience.
+Damasio argues that while the proto-self and its primordial feelings constitute the foundation of bodily self-experience and may represent the apex of consciousness in many species, they are insufficient alone to account for the complex self life of humans.

 Damasio, Antonio, Self Comes to Mind: Constructing the Conscious Brain, 2010thesis